Burakegekocabay/Learning-Java/README.md

 "somet(hing" = false <br>
 <br>

-# 16 - is Circle Intersect ?
+# <a href="https://github.com/Burakegekocabay/Learning-Java/tree/main/16%20-%20Circle%20Intersect"> 16 - is Circle Intersect ?
 (Usage of Class / OOP)
 <h3>Problem</h3>
 Write a function which takes two circles and returns true if they intersect with each other